markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

   - [Remote applications integrated locally (RAIL)](/openspecs/windows_protocols/ms-rdperp/485e6f6d-2401-4a9c-9330-46454f0c5aba) windows
   - [Windows App from the Microsoft Store](/windows-app/get-started-connect-devices-desktops-apps) is saved in snapshots.
 To prevent the app from being saved in snapshots, add it to the app filtering list.

+## Bring your own device (BYOD) considerations

+For managed devices, IT admins have control over if they want to allow users access to Recall.
+It's removed by default unless IT sets the policy to enable Recall.
+When organizations allow users to BYOD, they need to consider the following:

+- **Recall availability**: For unmanaged Copilot+ PC devices, Recall is available by default.
+Users can enable or disable Recall on their own.

+- **Conditional access restrictions**: On unmanaged devices, there isn't a way to determine if Recall is running and saving snapshots.
+Currently, there aren't any built-in [Conditional Access policies in Microsoft Intune](/mem/intune-service/protect/create-conditional-access-intune) or in [Microsoft Entra](/entra/identity/conditional-access/overview) for Recall.

+- **Security threat of screenshots**: Recall uses general Windows screenshot APIs.
+There are numerous applications available for screen recording and screenshots.
+Recall is only one.
+It's a general security risk to allow screenshots of content that you want to prevent from being exfiltrated.
+Determine whether your content is already at risk from these types of applications, or not.

+- **Recall and virtual machines**: If you're using a virtual desktop setup to protect your data, make sure you test that your supported clients honor *screen capture protection*.
+For example, both [Azure Virtual Desktop](/azure/virtual-desktop/overview) and [Windows 365](/windows-365/overview) have policies that you can set to prevent your content from being saved in a screenshot.
+For instance, there's [screen capture protection in Azure Virtual Desktop](/azure/virtual-desktop/screen-capture-protection).
+Check with the provider of your remote client software to see if they have a similar policy.

+   If the client does not support screen capture protection, then it's an easy feature to add.
+Windows allows applications to exclude their window from being included in screenshot.
+This DRM flag is set by the application as a property on its window.
+It's a simple feature for application developers to implement using [SetWindowDisplayAffinity function (winuser.h)](/win32/api/winuser/nf-winuser-setwindowdisplayaffinity).
+By setting the flag `WDA_EXCLUDEFROMCAPTURE`, the window content won't show up in Recall or any other screenshot application.

+- **Office content**: If Office content is only accessible inside the virtual desktop client, it can be protected from screen capture like all content on the virtual desktop.
+If Office content is accessible in the BYOD browser, you can try using protection with Purview, which is a Microsoft Data Loss Prevention tool.
+This allows you to create sensitivity classes that would prevent screenshots.
+You could, for example, set a policy such that all Office documents are excluded from screenshots.
+For more information, see [Protect Office documents with Microsoft Purview Information Protection](/deployedge/microsoft-edge-management-service-office-mip).

 ## Information for developers